Chippy4/NetworkInformation/README.md

 ## Usage

    - A simple design is included (WBP_NetworkInformation).
+You can easily access it by creating a new Widget blueprint or going in to an existing one.
+In the add components tab, just search for WBP_NetworkInformation.
-If you wish to create your own design:
+   - If you wish to create your own design:

 ### 1. Create Blueprint:
    - Right-click in the Content Browser and select "Blueprint."